Exclusive: Trump administration eyes hardening line towards Pakistan

-WASHINGTON President Donald Trump's administration is exploring hardening its approach towards Pakistan to crack down on Pakistan-based militants launching attacks in neighbouring Afghanistan, two U.S. officials tell Reuters.
+WASHINGTON (Reuters) - President Donald Trump's administration is exploring hardening its approach towards Pakistan to crack down on Pakistan-based militants launching attacks in neighbouring Afghanistan, two U.S. officials tell Reuters.

 Potential Trump administration responses being discussed include expanding U.S. drone strikes, redirecting or withholding some aid to Pakistan and perhaps eventually downgrading Pakistan's status as a major non-NATO ally, the two officials said, speaking on condition of anonymity.